grafana/grafana/docs/sources/packages_api/data/datetimeparse.md

 ### dateTimeParse variable

 Helper function to parse a number, text or Date to a DateTime value.
 If a timeZone is supplied the incoming value is parsed with that timeZone as a base.
 The only exception to this is if the passed value is in a UTC-based format.
 Then it will use UTC as the base.
-Examples on UTC-based values are Unix epoch and ISO formatted strings.
+If no format is specified the current system format will be assumed.

 It can also parse the Grafana quick date and time format, e.g. now-6h will be parsed as Date.now() - 6 hours and returned as a valid DateTime value.